TobikoData/sqlmesh/docs/integrations/engines.md

 | `database` | The optional database name.
 If not specified, the in-memory database is used | string |    N     |

 ## DuckDB - Airflow
-DuckDB only works when running locally and therefore it does not support Airflow.
+DuckDB only works when running locally; therefore it does not support Airflow.

 # Redshift
 ## Redshift - Local/Built-in Scheduler